and Conflicts of England and Great Britain

 was one of the major Western allies to resist Iraq's invasion of

 The Bosnian War

 The Kosovo War

-joined with the United States and other allies to oust
+joined with the United States and other allies to oust the Taliban

-wake of al-Qaida's September 11 attacks on the United
+September 11 attacks on the United States.

 War on Terror